Writer: Jay Huguely

 * in North Kohala

-(northern tip of the Big Island).
-The ranch was run for decades by the innovative rancher Monty Richards
+(northern tip of the Big Island) and the Pu'u wa'awa'a Ranch near Kailua-Kona.
+The Kahua Ranch was run for decades by the innovative rancher Monty Richards

 .
 With Monty leading the way, Kahua Ranch was the first to use rapid rotational grazing, successfully integrate sheep into the ranch operations, provide land for an experimental wind farm, attempt hydroponic farming, maintain a pristine native Hawaiian forest and power the entire "Kahua village" on renewable energy.
-In addition to the ranch, the luxurious Mauna Lani Bay Hotel
+The Pu'u wa'awa'a Ranch was used for several scenes, including the homestead at the beginning, the airfield (w/ aircraft), and the luau scene and shootout at the quarry (where they found the rustled cattle).
+In addition to the ranches, the luxurious Mauna Lani Bay Hotel

 on the Kohala Coast is used as a filming location for a scene.
 The resort was just opening when the Magnum P.I.